ThomasSilloway/Sleepy-AI-Army/ai-commands/jules-planning.md

         Identify specific parts of a hypothetical codebase that would be relevant.
         Gather any other details essential for formulating a concrete Mission Plan.
     Draft a Preliminary Battlefield Plan Outline: Based on the initial vague objective and anticipating potential general answers to your clarifying questions, propose a high-level, structured outline.
 This outline should break down the objective into a logical sequence of potential phases, key areas of investigation, or major tasks.
 This is not yet a detailed Mission Plan but rather a strategic framework to guide further refinement and the creation of specific Missions.
 Think in terms of broad steps needed to approach the problem.
+    Draft an initial list of files to modify/create/remove

 Your overall goal is to help me, the Commander-in-Chief, clarify this vague objective and begin structuring a coherent plan of action.
 Your output should guide me in providing the necessary information for you to eventually develop more detailed Mission Plans.

-Please present your response clearly, addressing each of the four points above and output the results of your investigation to a file called `ai-docs/planning/<insert-next-number>_<insert-appropriate-folder-name>/01_reconnaissance.md`
+Please present your response clearly, addressing each of the four points above and output the results of your investigation into the file mentioned above.

 Status: